Holden Caprice: VS

 The VS, launched in April 1995, saw the introduction of the updated Ecotec (Emissions and Consumption Optimisation through TEChnology) version of the Buick V6 engine which coincided with the changes to the engine in the United States.
 The Ecotec engine packed 13 percent more power, an increase of 17 kW over the VR.
 Holden mated the new engine with a modified version of the GM 4L60-E automatic transmission, bringing improved throttle response and smoother changes between gears.
 Series II and III revisions came in September 1996 and June 1998, mainly consisting of a more rounded rear treatment and new alloy wheel designs.
 The Series II also heralded the introduction of the L67 Supercharged V6.
 This engine slotted in between the existing V6 and V8 engines and was officially rated at 165 kW, just 3 kW below the V8, though a 185 kW HSV option for the 5.0-litre V8 was available.
 A special edition Statesman International was briefly offered in October 1995 and again as a Series II in February 1997.

-For the Statesman, Holden included the ten-stack Compact Disc player from the VR Caprice as standard.
+For the Statesman, Holden included the ten-stack CD changer from the VR Caprice as standard.
 A new two-stage door remote was also made standard across the range.
 The remote, located on the key fob allows for just the driver's door to be unlocked.
 Safety-wise, a passenger airbag was introduced as standard in the VS range, following the introduction of a driver's airbag on the VR series.
 The Used Car Safety Ratings, undertaken by the Monash University Accident Research Centre, found that first generation Statesmans (VQ–VS) provide an "average level" of occupant safety protection in the event of an accident.

 HSV released the HSV Grange model in October 1996 (as part of VS II) as a sports variant of the Caprice.
 Manufactured at Elizabeth, South Australia, and finished by HSV at Clayton, Victoria, the Grange was available in 185i and 215i variants, powered by 5.0- and stroked 5.7-litre V8 engines, respectively.
 The VS Grange was the first Grange produced by HSV, having previously produced Statesman and Caprice models under its own brand.
 Standard features for the VS II Grange included 17-inch alloy wheels, a ten-speaker sound system with a ten-disc CD stacker, climate control air conditioning, a power adjustable driver's seat (with memory settings), leather upholstery, cruise control, front fog lights, a leather-wrapped steering wheel, remote central locking, power windows and mirrors, telescopic steering wheel adjustment, a trip computer, power sunroof, woodgrain interior trim, an alarm and immobiliser.
 The 215i variants were also fitted with a Hydratrak limited slip differential.